abew16/TF/README.md

+Hyopthesis Tests:
+There are two important values in this table: The T value and the P value.
+The t value measures the difference between the observed mean and the hypothesized mean.
+If the t value is large, then we are more likely to accept the alternate hypothesis.
+The p value shows how likely it is to see a more extreme mean in the direction of the alternate hypothesis assuming that the originall hypothesis is true.
+If the p value is small, then we are more likely to reject the original hypothesis for the alternative.
+The final call whether or not we should reject or accept the orignal hypothesis is set from the alpha level, also called the significance level.
+The higher the significance level, the stronger we need the evidence to be in order to reject our original hypothesis.

 In order to reject the null hypothesis for the alternative (>50% chance to have a >50K income) the t-test must be positive and the P-Value must be below .1 at a 10% significance level.
 As you can see from the table below, only a doctorate or professional degree has enough evidence to show that there is a greater than 50% chance to have a 50K income.

 ![Hypothesis Tests](https://cloud.githubusercontent.com/assets/25283369/23105877/859670fe-f69a-11e6-9984-55edbb4bd533.PNG)